 - Using UAS to provide contract services, such as industrial equipment or factory inspection

 - Using UAS to provide professional services, such as security or telecommunications

 For More Information: http://knowbeforeyoufly.org/for-business-users/

-By law, any aircraft operation in the national airspace requires a certificated and registered aircraft, a licensed pilot, and operational approval.
+By law, any aircraft operating in the national airspace requires a certified and registered aircraft, a licensed pilot, and operational approval.

 Section 333 of the FAA Modernization and Reform Act of 2012 (FMRA) (PDF) grants the Secretary of Transportation the authority to determine whether an airworthiness certificate is required for a UAS to operate safely in the National Airspace System (NAS).